Menu

 Square Root of Two Blvd.

 Sometimes a new era cultivates a new naming scheme.
-In the 1850s when States were sprouting across the continent, Penn's notion of designating roads by tree variety took root and a virtual forest of Oak, Elm, Pine and Maple Streets arose around the country.
+In the 1850s when States were sprouting across the continent, Penn's notion of designating roads by tree variety took root and a virtual forest of Oak, Elm, Pine and Maple streets arose around the country.
 After the Civil War many cities grew outward and new roads memorialized land owners, war heroes and politicians.
 In downtown Chicago, for example, the numbered east-west street designations were replaced with presidents' names.

 In the next century, planned communities looked for style by labeling their byways according to motifs and themes, and later less cultured developers settled for pastoral fluff like "Glen this" and "Green that."